-In particular, concerns over the security of transactions conducted on the Internet and the privacy of users, including the risk of identity theft, may inhibit the growth of Internet usage, especially mobile and online commercial transactions.
+In particular, concerns over the security of online transactions and the privacy of users, including the risk of identity theft, may inhibit the growth of Internet usage, including commercial transactions.
 In order for the mobile and online commerce market to develop successfully, we and other market participants must be able to transmit confidential information, including credit card information, securely over public networks.
-Any decrease in anticipated Internet growth and usage could have a material adverse effect on our business prospects.
+Any decrease in anticipated mobile and Internet growth and usage could have a material adverse effect on our business prospects.